-The origin of the Mexican rebozo per sei is not exactly known, although it is believed that it may come from the use of the “ayate" in the clothing of indigenous men and women before the Colony.
-The "ayate” was made up of two long fabrics made with maguey fiber and was used to transport objects and children.
+The origin of the Mexican rebozo per sei is not exactly known, although it is thought that it may have originated from the use of "ayate" in the clothing of native men and women before the colony.
+The "ayate"It was made of two long maguey fabrics and was used to carry objects and children.

-During the Golden Age of Mexican cinema, many important actresses of the time such as María Félix "La Doña", Dolores del Rio, María Elena Marqués, among others.
+During the golden age of Mexican cinema, many important actresses of the time such as María Félix "La Doña", Dolores del Rio, María Elena Marqués, among others.

 Today, shawls are made in different colors and patterns, some have triangles, stars and are naturally dyed with fruits or plants.
 The classics are those made of silk, articela and cotton with the personal touch of ikat (dyeing and weaving technique).
 Each region that makes it up determines the color, size and material; in some areas they combine techniques and materials and even add sequins and crystal beads.
 They are also known as shawls, scarves.

 In some parts of Mexico, a shawl may be given as a gift instead of the traditional engagement ring.
 Nowadays, it would not be so exaggerated that this practice is coming back, because due to the material (for example, silk), the process and the time of manufacture (several months), one can find shawls whose cost can reach several thousand pesos.

 Some of the places known for making the finest and most detailed rebozos are: Santa María del Rio in the State of San Luis Potosí, Tenancingo in the State of Mexico, San Andrés Chicahuaxtla in the State of Oaxaca, Michoacán and Puebla.